Elephant: Social organisation

 Adult males live separate lives.
-As he matures, a bull associates more with outside males or even other families.
+As it matures, a bull associates more with outside males or even other families.
 At Amboseli, young males may be away from their families 80% of the time by 14–15 years of age.
 When males permanently leave, they either live alone or with other males.
 The former is typical of bulls in dense forests.
 A dominance hierarchy exists among males, whether they are social or solitary.
 Dominance depends on age, size, and sexual condition.
 Male elephants can be quite sociable when not competing for mates and form vast and fluid social networks.
 Older bulls act as the leaders of these groups.
 The presence of older males appears to subdue the aggression and "deviant" behaviour of younger ones.
 The largest all-male groups can reach close to 150 individuals.
 Adult males and females come together to breed.
 Bulls will accompany family groups if a cow is in oestrous.